oopsmonk/documentation/node-software/0.1/iri/references/best-practice.md

-# Best practices for running an IOTA node
+# Best practices for running a node

-**When you run an IOTA node, you have lots of different options for setting up a reliable architecture.
+**When you run a node, you have lots of different options for setting up a reliable architecture.
 This article gives you some advice that we often give to our partners.**

 Often, our partners leverage the Tangle to store and distribute a hash of their data for verification purposes.

 At each point along the supply chain, any important data is stored on a cloud server then hashed and attached to the Tangle.
-With the hash on the Tangle, anyone with access to the cloud can verify the integrity of the cloud data by hashing it and comparing it to the immutable hash on the Tangle.
+With the hash in the Tangle, anyone with access to the cloud can verify the integrity of the cloud data by hashing it and comparing it to the immutable hash in the Tangle.
 ​
 :::info:
 [Read our blog post to find out more about how EVRYTHNG uses IOTA](https://blog.iota.org/iota-evrythng-2a9b4b9d922d).